martes, 28 de agosto de 2001

 en las hojas mojadas no me puedo mover.

-and the branch on which I hung is broken
+and the branch from which I hung is broken,

-I saw her with her mother walking on the street ...
+I saw her walking with her mother down the street,

 (Pintura del artista ruso